The arch is located on the right bank of the Seine River, at the center of one of Paris’s busiest roundabouts, from where 12 avenues originate.

 The elevator is reserved for visitors with reduced mobility or special needs.
 It only goes up to the museum level, not to the rooftop.

-Yes, tickets are required to access the rooftop, where you can enjoy breathtaking 360-degree views of the city.
+Yes, tickets are required to access the rooftop to enjoy breathtaking 360-degree city views.
+Book your tickets here!